-The official measure of the population of Australia is based on the concept of usual residence.
-It refers to all people, regardless of nationality, citizenship or legal status, who usually live in Australia, with the exception of foreign diplomatic personnel and their families.
-It includes usual residents who are overseas for less than 12 months over a 16-month period.
-It excludes overseas visitors who are in Australia for less than 12 months over a 16-month period.
+The official measure of the population of Australia, based on the concept of usual residence.
+It refers to all people, regardless of nationality or citizenship, who usually live in Australia, with the exception of foreign diplomatic personnel and their families.
+It includes usual residents who are overseas for less than 12 months over a 16-month period and excludes those who are in Australia for less than 12 months over a 16-month period.

 Greater Capital City Statistical Area (GCCSA)

-Represent the socioeconomic area of each of the eight state and territory capital cities.
-These boundaries are built from aggregations of whole Statistical Areas Level 4.
-GCCSA boundaries represent a broad socioeconomic definition of each capital city, they contain not only the urban area of the capital city, but also surrounding and non-urban areas where much of the population has strong links to the capital city, through for example, commuting to work.
+An area defined in the Australian Statistical Geography Standard built up from whole Statistical Areas Level 4 to represent the socioeconomic area of each of the eight state and territory capital cities.
+GCCSAs contain not only the urban area of the capital city, but also surrounding and non-urban areas where much of the population has strong links to the capital city, through for example, commuting to work.

 Local Government Area (LGA)